Are High School Career Aptitude Tests a Good Predictor of Work Happiness?

-Career aptitude tests measure one’s reaction to situations and accomplished tasks in his or her daily life.
-A career assessment quiz includes questions about the individual’s hobbies, talents, interests and overall personality.
+Career aptitude tests for high school students measure one’s reaction to situations and accomplished tasks in their daily life.
+A career assessment quiz includes questions about the individual’s hobbies, talents, interests, and overall personality.
 Most importantly, they also help highlight someone’s strengths and weaknesses.
-After taking a career assessment quiz, the student should come away learning more about themselves, and the school counselor should ultimately be able to connect the dots and help design a post-high school roadmap.
+After taking a career assessment quiz, the student will learn more about themselves, and the school counselor should ultimately be able to connect the dots and help design a post-high school roadmap.

 Career Aptitude Tests and the Results

-Aptitude assessments provide school counselors with the information needed to help students make future educational and career path decisions.
-It presents an opportunity to help students think about options that were not previously considered and gives them a true sense of what they are currently capable of doing.
-For school counselors, this is another resource or tool that they can use to build customized plans for students.
-Using these assessments, in addition to examining grade point averages, standardized test scores, and extracurricular activities, can help identify a student’s true potential.
+Aptitude assessments provide school counselors with the information needed to help high school students make future educational and career path decisions.
+It presents an opportunity to help students think about career options that were not previously considered and give them a true sense of what they are currently capable of doing.
+This is another resource or tool that school counselors can use to build customized education and career plans for students.
+Using these assessments and examining grade point averages, standardized test scores, and extracurricular activities can help identify a student’s true potential.

 As the student’s advocate, school counselors must be able to manage students’ expectations of what a career assessment will and won’t do.
-A career finder quiz isn’t going to exactly lead to a dream job, but it will give students a better understanding of their skills and strengths and how they can apply them.
+A career finder quiz may not always lead to a dream job, but it will give students a better understanding of their skills and strengths and how they can apply them.

-Starting career aptitude tests at the beginning of high school can help school counselors identify growth in students, changes in personality and skills, and can help with the consistency of building a plan that fits the student.
+Starting career aptitude tests at the beginning of high school can help school counselors identify student growth, changes in personality and skills and help with the consistency of building a plan that fits the student.
 Advantages to using a career test as a school counselor include:

 - Being able to complete a student’s portfolio and strengthen recommendations for a student’s curriculum.

-- Helping staff and administration structure programs and curriculum that leverage individual student’s strengths.
+- Helping staff and administration structure programs and curricula that leverage individual students’ strengths.

-- Encouraging and motivating the student upon learning about his/her strengths.
+- Encouraging and motivating the student upon learning about their strengths.

 - A new reinvigoration can change the student’s attitude about their path and education and help them explore other coursework they otherwise wouldn’t have considered.

-Career assessment tests are just one piece of a larger puzzle that outlines a student’s educational career.
-They are not conclusive and no one major decision, such as career, should solely depend on the results of these tests.
-In a work environment, having a strong understanding of your skills can help direct students to the right careers that they will view as fulfilling.
+Career assessment tests are just one piece of a puzzle that outlines a high school student’s educational career.
+They are not conclusive, and significant decisions – such as career – should not solely depend on the results of these tests.
+Having a solid understanding of your skills can help direct students to the right jobs they will view as fulfilling in a work environment.
 Ultimately, this fulfillment will help improve work happiness.

-Your career as a school counselor will give you an opportunity to work with students throughout various stages in their academic pursuit.
-Due to the flexibility of the role, school counselors, especially those with a Master’s in School Counseling online, can help early education or high school students be successful in their current pursuits and in future endeavors.
+Your career as a school counselor gives you an opportunity to work with students throughout various stages of their academic pursuits.
+Due to the flexibility of the role, school counselors, especially those with a Master’s in School Counseling online, can help early education or high school students be successful in their current pursuits and future endeavors.